|

 being moved to.
 It also enables us to review

-great games played by actual
+great Chess games played by actual

 Grandmasters and from other Chess